 Why Are Coins Rolled?

-Coins are rolled in order to simplify distribution and inventory.
-When coins are first produced at The United States Mint, they are placed into large bags (some as large as 4' x 4') that can weigh over 1,000 pounds.
+Coins are rolled to simplify distribution and inventory.
+The United States Mint produces coins first and foremost to facilitate commerce throughout the United States.
+After they are struck in the coining press they are placed into large bags (some as large as 4' x 4') that can weigh over 1,000 pounds.
 These bags are then shipped to rolling and distribution centers in order to standardize the distribution of coins.

 Other Types of Rolled Coin